TAESA Flight 725: Aircraft

 The aircraft operating the flight was an McDonnell-Douglas DC-9-31, manufactured by McDonnell-Douglas, and first entered service with Trans Australia Airlines in February 1970.
 It was 29 years old at the time of the accident and accumulated more than 59,000 takeoff/landing cycles and 58,000 flight hours.
 Before being delivered to TAESA Lineas Aéreas, it previously operated for Australian Airlines, Sunworld International Airlines, Midway Airlines, NASA and Aeroméxico.

 Passengers and crew

-The captain was 36-year-old Jesús José Graciá.
+The captain was 36-year-old Jesús José Gracián.
 He had 5,368 flight hours.
 The first officer was 22-year-old Héctor Valdez, who had 250 flight hours at the time of the accident.

 There were 18 people on board the DC-9 at the time it crashed, with 13 passengers and 5 crew members.

 Flight

 The aircraft departed Uruapan for Mexico City at 18:59 local time.
-After rotation the aircraft pitched up abnormally high, entered a stall, nosed over and crashed into an avocado field 3.3 mi south of the runway on a heading of 110 degrees.
+After rotation, the aircraft pitched up abnormally high, entered a stall, nosed over and crashed into an avocado field 3.3 mi south of the runway on a heading of 110 degrees.
 All 18 people on board were killed.